influxdata/docs-v2/content/v2.0/security/enable-https.md

 ## Connect Telegraf to a secured InfluxDB instance

-Connecting [Telegraf](/telegraf/latest/) to an InfluxDB instance that's using HTTPS requires some additional steps.
+To connect [Telegraf](/telegraf/latest/) to an InfluxDB 2.0 instance with TLS enabled, update the following `influxdb_v2` output settings in your Telegraf configuration file:

-In the Telegraf configuration file (`/etc/telegraf/telegraf.conf`), edit the `urls` setting to indicate `https` instead of `http`.
+- Update urls to use https instead of http.
-(Change `localhost` to the relevant domain name if necessary.)
+- If using a self-signed certificate, uncomment and set `insecure_skip_verify` to true.

-If you're using a self-signed certificate, uncomment the `insecure_skip_verify` setting and set it to `true`.
+### Example configuration

 ```toml
 ###############################################################################